 A crow sits on the shoulder of everyone that rolls in, and we make sure she stays well fed.
 There are no passengers.

-Maybe our greatest sign of health is the faculty working together at the school now – David Stevenson, Tina Burchill, Tim Russell, Lucy Cooper, Michael Martin, Adam Hunt, James Wood and Del Saunders.
+Maybe our greatest sign of health is the faculty working together at the school now – David Stevenson, Tina Burchill, Tim Russell, Lucy Cooper and Michael Martin.
 They are like something from the old stories.
 They cause me some trouble, and rescue me from plenty too.
 We always, and we mean always, take the stories back out into the living world.

 After going back to academia for a year, she gained an MA in Myth and Ecology, and completed a four year training as a wilderness vigil guide.
 She is an occasional storyteller and never tires of the bounty that the stories so generously offer.